nithin-jella/Multi-Agent-System-for-Proactive-Mental-Wellness/README.md

 #### C4 Container Diagram

-The Container diagram drills down into the internal components of UGM-AICare, showing how the Frontend Next.js app communicates with the Python FastAPI Backend.
+The Container diagram drills down into the internal components of Multi-Agent System for Proactive Mental Wellness , showing how the Frontend Next.js app communicates with the Python FastAPI Backend.
 Crucially, it maps out the internal Multi-Agent System orchestration, detailing how the Meta-Agent (Aika) routes traffic to specialized sub-agents.
 It also illustrates the Autopilot Policy Engine which governs on-chain actions.

 ```mermaid
 C4Container